Assistant Professor of Political Theory | Department of Political Science

 Working Projects

-New World Nation-Building: Hemispheric Revolution and the Postcolonial Dimensions of American Political Thought.
+New World Nation-Building: Hemispheric Revolution and the Postcolonial Dimensions of American Political Thought (under review, Princeton University Press).

 “Negotiating Racial Subjection: Analyzing Black and Indigenous Resistance from within Colonial Orders” with Owen R. Brown.
-Revise and Resubmit at International Theory.
+Conditional Acceptance at International Theory (IT).

 “Vernacularizing Decolonial Politics: Proposals from Puerto Rico and Colombia.”